 - Bake in the preheated oven until cheese is melted and browned, about 20 minutes.
 Remove from oven and sprinkle with breadcrumbs.
 Return to oven for 5-10 minutes or until bubbly.
 Sprinkle parmesan over with cheese after cooking and serve.

-- Cauliflower notes: Use fresh cauliflower instead of frozen.
+- Cauliflower: Use fresh cauliflower instead of frozen.
 Frozen will make your cauliflower au gratin way too watery.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.